afontcu/afontcu.dev/content/blog/wip/index.md

 *Thank you for the confirmation, Mr. heading.*

 Yes, folks, this is obvious.
-Nobody would expect that adding more customers would make things faster, right?
+Nobody expects that adding more customers makes things faster, right?

 ![Increasing the input of the system won't make it faster!](./pic2.png)